MicrosoftDocs/m365copilot-docs/docs/orchestrator.md

 ---
-title: How copilot decides which plugin to use
+title: How Microsoft 365 Copilot decides which plugin to use
 description: Learn how the Microsoft 365 orchestrator determines which plugin skill to apply for a given user prompt.
 author: erikadoyle
 ms.author: edoyle